“Flesh that is yours shall Z’garh Khrl’ur bestow. Inside you Kragn dwells, and to Kragn shall you return.”

 Wilfred straightened his back.
 “Everything.”

-Dylan smirked at the old man’s melodramatic response.
-There was the glow of fever in his green-yellow eyes and he was telling the story of this monster as if he actually believed it.
+Dylan smirked at the old man’s melodramatic tone.
+There was the glow of fever in his green-yellow eyes, and he was telling the story of this monster as if he actually believed it.

 He sniffed the statue’s head.
 It smelt like stale seaweed.
 “What does its name mean?”